 Standard price: £187.50+VAT

-If your under 30, membership is just £25 for the rest of the year and pay £60+VAT for the course.
+If you're under 30, membership is just £10 until the end of December 2018 and pay just £60+VAT for the course.